apache/fury-site/docs/specification/xlang_implementation_guide.md

   classified as compatible when element domains match; the nullable element schema bit alone is not a schema-pair rejection.
 Actual null element payloads fail in the dense-array reader.
-Ref-tracked list-element framing is separate and may remain rejected when the runtime cannot materialize it without generic/reference paths.
+Ref-tracked list-element framing is separate and may remain rejected when the implementation cannot materialize it without generic/reference paths.

 When `compatible` is disabled and `checkStructVersion` is enabled: